envico801/GitHub-Advanced-Security/Github Certified/qa-ghcertified.md

 Q:: Which of these statements about Dependabot Alerts are true?
 (Choose three.)

-a) They partially rely on the GitHub Advisory Database
+a) Dependabot Alerts are enabled by default for all public repositories

-b) To enable Dependabot Alerts you first need to have Dependency Graph enabled on your repository
+b) Dependabot Alerts are enabled by default for all repositories

-c) When GitHub identifies a vulnerable dependency, they generate a Dependabot alert and display it on the Security tab for the repository
+c) Dependabot alerts tell you that your repository uses an outdated version of a package

-d) Dependabot Alerts are enabled by default for all repositories
+d) When GitHub identifies a vulnerable dependency, they generate a Dependabot alert and display it on the Security tab for the repository

-e) Dependabot Alerts are enabled by default for all public repositories
+e) To enable Dependabot Alerts you first need to have Dependency Graph enabled on your repository

-f) Dependabot alerts tell you that your repository uses an outdated version of a package
+f) They partially rely on the GitHub Advisory Database

-A:: **Answer(s):** A, B, C
+A:: <span style="color: #f800f8">**Answer(s): F, E, D</span>

 They partially rely on the GitHub Advisory Database; To enable Dependabot Alerts you first need to have Dependency Graph enabled on your repository; When GitHub identifies a vulnerable dependency, they generate a Dependabot alert and display it on the Security tab for the repository